 Research Out-Of-State Tuition Waivers

-The Graduate School awards a limited number of out-of-state tuition waivers to domestic students who are classified as non-residents of the State of Georgia through the Board of Regents’ Research and Comprehensive University tuition waiver program.
-The Regents’ Research Out-Of-State Tuition (ROOST) awards are based upon applicants’ academic performance and the recommendations of their major departments.
-The waiver renews on a semester basis for the academic year, contingent upon recipients earning at least a 3.00 graduate grade point average each semester based on twelve hours of graduate course work in fall and spring semesters and nine hours of graduate course work during the summer semester.
-These awards waive only the non-resident portion of a student’s tuition.
-Students interested in being nominated for this award should contact the graduate coordinator in their major department.
+The Graduate School awards a limited number of out-of-state tuition waivers to degree-seeking domestic students who are classified as non-residents for the state of Georgia through the Board of Regents’ Research and Comprehensive University tuition waiver program.
+The Regents’ Research Out-Of-State Tuition (ROOST) awards are based on applicants’ academic performance and the recommendations from their graduate coordinators.
+The waiver lasts for one academic year and is renewed each term of that academic year, contingent upon recipients earning at least a 3.00 graduate grade point average based on twelve hours of graduate course work in the fall and spring semesters and nine hours of graduate level coursework during the summer.
+These awards waive only the non-resident portion of the student’s tuition.
+Students interested in being nominated for this award should contact the graduate coordinator of their major department.
 Being nominated does not guarantee receipt of a waiver.
+Students must have a 3.5 GPA to be nominated the following year.

 ROOST waivers previously awarded by the Graduate School to international students will now be awarded by the Office of International Education.
 For more information of this award process, please contact the Office of International Education or visit https://international.uga.edu/issis/information-for-sponsoring-uga-departments.